HubSpot/guice-transactional/README.md

 guice-transactional just needs access to the underlying `javax.sql.DataSource` so it will work with any persistence framework, including jDBI, Hibernate, MyBatis, QueryRunner, or even raw JDBC.

-guice-transactional uses the standard `@javax.transaction.Transactional` annotation and works as you expect, transactions will be started before the method is called and committed or rolled back after the method completes.
+guice-transactional uses the standard `@javax.transaction.Transactional` annotation and works as you expect; transactions will be started before the method is called and committed or rolled back after the method completes.
 It also implements all of the [transaction types](http://docs.oracle.com/javaee/7/api/javax/transaction/Transactional.TxType.html#enum.constant.summary) for more complicated use-cases.